nvmwill/nexmo-developer/_tutorials/en/video/joining-a-session/windows/2-initialize-session-object.md

 ---
 title: Initialize session object
-description: Learn how to connect to an Vonage Video API session so that participants can use audio, video, and messaging functionality in your Windows application.
+description: Learn how to connect to a Vonage Video API session so that participants can use audio, video, and messaging functionality in your Windows application.
 product: video
 ---